AdobeDocs/platform-learn.en/help/data-collection/tags/choose-a-hosting-option.md

 ---
-title: Choose a hosting option
+title: Choose a hosting option for your tag library (formerly Launch library)
 description: Learn how to choose the best hosting option for your tag library.
 feature: Tags
 kt: 3526